Top 4 Must-Try Rokkatei Sweets: From the Iconic Marusei Butter Sand to the New 'Genten'|Domingo

 Hokkaido

-Anyone who has visited Hokkaido has surely seen the iconic floral paper bags.
-It's no exaggeration to say that Rokkatei, best known for its "Marusei Butter Sand," is a legend among Hokkaido's famous confections.
-In this article, we'll introduce the origins of Rokkatei, its dedication to confectionery making, and four of its most iconic sweets.
+Anyone visiting Hokkaido has surely seen the iconic floral paper bags.
+It's no exaggeration to call Rokkatei, famous for its 'Marusei Butter Sand,' a legend among Hokkaido's signature sweets.
+In this article, we'll explore the origins of Rokkatei, its dedication to confectionery, and introduce four of its most iconic treats.

-Rokkatei: Born in Tokachi-Obihiro with the theme of "homemade-style snacks"
+Rokkatei: Born in Tokachi-Obihiro with the Theme of "Home-Style Snacks"

-Rokkatei, now synonymous with Hokkaido's famous sweets, was founded in 1933.
+Rokkatei, now synonymous with Hokkaido's famous confections, was founded in 1933.
 It first began in Tokachi-Obihiro.

 Rokkatei